 Child Nutrition Programs

 The Ohio Department of Education’s Office for Child Nutrition, in partnership with the United States Department of Agriculture (USDA), administers the following reimbursement programs: National School Lunch and Breakfast, Child and Adult Care Food, USDA Foods, Fresh Fruit and Vegetable, Special Milk, After School Care Snack, and Summer Food Service Programs.
-All programs are designed to safeguard the health and wellbeing of Ohio’s children and older adults; encourage consumption of nutritious agricultural foods; and give children and older adults an understanding of the relationship between proper eating habits and good health.
+All programs are designed to safeguard the health, nutrition, and wellbeing of Ohio’s children and older adults; encourage consumption of nutritious agricultural foods; and give children and older adults an understanding of the relationship between proper eating habits and good health.

 The office supports Ohio’s schools (public and nonpublic), private licensed residential childcare institutions, child and adult care institutions and family or group day care homes.
 The independent centers and sponsoring organizations enter into agreements with the Ohio Department of Education to assume administrative and financial responsibility for child nutrition program operations.
 These agreements assure that meals, milk and/or snacks served meet federal nutrition guidelines.